hai-vr/documentation/docs/products/retexturing-assistant/index.md

 :::tip[Compatibility notes]
 - It has been tested to work on Unity 2022, and should work on newer versions.
 - This does not require VRChat to run.
+- When using Photoshop, support for external transparent pictures stored inside the clipboard is confirmed in Photoshop 2024.
+    - It may work on other versions, but this remains unconfirmed in older versions.
+- When using GIMP, support for external transparent pictures stored inside the clipboard is confirmed.
 :::

 ## Download